MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 7,511       | 8,584            | 225.00         | 5.0%         | 7,511              |
 | 8,584       | And over         | 279.00         | 5.4%         | 8,584              |

-#### Withholding changes for North Carolina

-The Standard Deduction amount changed to \$16,125 from \$15,000 for Filing Status of HOH

-The Standard Deduction amount changed to \$10,750 from \$10,000 for Filing Status of MAR and SINGLE

 #### Withholding changes for North Dakota